bifurcationkit/BifurcationKitDocs.jl/docs/src/faq.md

 ### The Fold / Hopf Continuation does not work, why?

 This requires some precise computations.
 Have you tried passing the expression of the Jacobian instead of relying on finite differences.
+Idem for the second derivative?

 ### What is the parameter `theta` about in `ContinuationPar`?